A recent trend focuses on the potential health benefits of drinking coffee with lemon.

 Claim 4.
 It offers skin care benefits

-On one hand, coffee’s CGA content is believed to improve blood flow and hydration in the skin.
+Coffee’s CGA content may improve blood flow and hydration in the skin.

-On the other hand, lemon’s vitamin C content may stimulate the production of collagen — a protein that provides your skin with strength and elasticity — and reduce skin damage caused by free radicals that originate from sun exposure (
+Additionally, lemon’s vitamin C content may stimulate the production of collagen — a protein that provides your skin with strength and elasticity — and reduce skin damage caused by free radicals that originate from sun exposure (26).

 However, you may still take advantage of these benefits by consuming coffee and lemons separately, as no evidence suggests that the effect is only exerted when the two are mixed.